karlospn/mytechramblings-site-source-code/content/posts/building-an-async-http-api-with-durable-functions-and-python.md

     return client.create_check_status_response(req, instance_id)
 ```

-And here's an example of the response:
+And that's how the function would have responded:

 ```javascript
 {